 Hire someone else to chase

 Hate dealing with clients and overdue invoices?
 Get someone else to do it!
-Not only will you avoid the headache of chasing payments, but hiring a professional will give you a greater chance of getting paid.
-There's nothing like putting the fear of God into a client by having an accountant or PA chase for payment.
+Not only will you avoid the headache of chasing payments, but hiring a professional accountant or PA will give you a better chance of getting paid.
+It gives you credibility.

 Finally, lessen the risk

-Still having problems getting paid?
+Still not getting paid?
 Next time, ask for a percentage upfront or full payment before work even begins.
-Explain to all new clients that you're a small business and in future are happy to invoice after work has been complete, but only once your relationship is established.
+Explain to all new clients that you're a small business and in future are happy to invoice after work has been completed, but only once your relationship is established.